Spirulina: Nutrient-Dense Superfood

 California is the first state to put into effect very strict heavy metal regulations.
 Because California’s heavy metal limits are so low, rice grown in California has significantly less arsenic than rice grown in Texas, Louisiana, Mississippi, Arkansas, etc. If you are looking for rice bran for your horse, make sure it is grown in California.

-Ancient origins, modern applications: The takeaway on spirulina
+Ancient origins, modern applications

 The South American indigenous peoples who originally tapped into spirulina’s benefits, the Spanish conquistadors who learned from them, and the NASA astronauts who now take it into space have all known that spirulina is a very highly digestible superfood with incredibly high nutrient content.